-Cast Iron Surrounds
+Cast Iron Fireplace Surrounds

 for a coal grate.
 They became popular in the mid-1800's on coal burning

 Choose from reproduction London styles and antique American styles